mitre/manx/README.md

-# CALDERA Plugin: Terminal
+# CALDERA Plugin: Manx

-The terminal plugin supplies shell access into CALDERA, along with reverse-shell payloads for entering/exiting agents manually.
+The Manx plugin supplies shell access into CALDERA, along with reverse-shell payloads for entering/exiting agents manually.